Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Atlanta has covered the spread once at home, and is 1-2 overall there, this year.
+- Atlanta has one win against the spread, and is 1-2 overall, at home this season.

-- The Falcons are winless ATS (0-1) as 3-point favorites or more at home.
+- At home, the Falcons are winless ATS (0-1) as 3-point favorites or greater.

-- In three home games this season, Atlanta has hit the over twice.

-- Carolina is 1-2 overall, with only one win against the spread, away from home.
+- On the road, Carolina has just one win against the spread and is 1-2 overall.

-- The Panthers have one win ATS (1-1) on the road as 3-point underdogs or more.
+- The Panthers have one win ATS (1-1) as 3-point underdogs or more on the road.

-- This season, in three away games, Carolina has gone over the total once.
+- Carolina has gone over the total once in three road games this season.

 Powered by Data Skrive.